DANIALSEYEDI/SnappFood/README.md

 ## ✨ Features at a Glance

 -  Secure, role-based authentication and authorization
--  Multiple user roles: Buyer , Seller , Courier , Admin
+-  Multi-role support: Buyer, Seller, Courier, Admin
--  Restaurant and menu management with live updates
+-  Restaurant and menu management (with live updates)
-- Interactive cart system with product filtering and search
+-  Smart cart system with search and category filters
+-  Profile management for all user types
+-  Advanced search and filtering by food, restaurant, or price
--  Online payments & internal wallet integration
+-  Online payments and internal wallet integration
+-  Order creation, confirmation, and delivery flow
--  Real-time order tracking for customers and delivery agents
+-  Real-time order tracking for customers and couriers
--  Ratings, reviews, and image uploads for dishes
+-  Ratings, reviews, and image uploads by customers
+-  Discount codes and promotional offers
--  Admin dashboard with analytics and insights
+-  Admin dashboard with reports and analytics
+-  Transaction history for payments and earnings
 ---

 ## 🖼️ Screenshots